KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 with linguistic resources such as **Translation Memories (TMs)** and **Glossaries (Term Bases)**.

-memoQ is commonly used in professional translation workflows to ensure consistency, quality, and efficiency across translation projects.
+memoQ is commonly used in professional translation workflows to support consistency and quality across translation projects.

 ![memoQ – start view](../../assets/images/memoq-start.png)